UHAXM1/Quantum/README.md

 	Force Port Update Now:
 		Click this button to force Quantum to do a port update right away.
 Only needs to be used if you cant be bothered waiting for the next poll.

-Setup should now be complete, you can close Quantum by click the close window button (it will minimize to the system tray).
+Setup should now be complete, you can close Quantum by clicking the close window button (it will minimize to the system tray).